PREECLAMPSIA17 January 2022

 TYPES OF PREECLAMPSIA

-Preeclampsia can be mild preeclampsia or severe preeclampsia.
+It is classified into mild preeclampsia or severe preeclampsia.
 In mild preeclampsia, the blood pressure is ≥140/90mmhg but < 160/110mmhg without any of the above symptoms and normal laboratory results.
 In severe preeclampsia, the blood pressure is ≥160/110mmhg with the above symptoms and abnormal laboratory result.
-Preeclampsia can occur before labour (antepartum preeclampsia), during labour (intrapartum preeclampsia) or after delivery (postpartum preeclampsia).

 TREATMENT OF PREECLAMPSIA